COVID-19 Update for U.S.

 As a response to these unique events, and assuming premium continues to be remitted to MetLife:

-For purposes of group life, the coverage amounts will not be reduced as a result of temporary salary reductions and will remain in effect just as they were prior to the furlough, temporary lay-off or reduced hours/salary.
+For purposes of group life and AD&D, the coverage amounts will not be reduced as a result of temporary salary reductions and will remain in effect just as they were prior to the furlough, temporary lay-off or reduced hours/salary.
 Accordingly, premium needs to be remitted based on the volume for the regular (non-reduced) coverage amounts.

 In all instances, if your group policy allows for longer periods of continued coverage under any of the circumstances outlined above, we will honor the longer period of time.